Ronnie Dennis

 “A tower of strength with incredible capacity for work and someone you would always want on your team” (Legal 500)

-- “very client friendly”, “a pleasure to deal with” and, “so easy to work with … as he is highly skilled and technically excellent yet very approachable” (Chambers UK Bar/ Legal 500).
+“very client friendly”, “a pleasure to deal with” and, “highly skilled and technically excellent yet very approachable” (Chambers UK Bar/ Legal 500).

 Ronnie’s public law practice encompasses all areas of judicial review.
 He has acted in a number of high-profile judicial review claims on behalf of private companies, local authorities and central government.
-Recent cases include acting for 7 local authorities in a challenge to the Home Secretary’s policy for asylum dispersal in the UK, and acting for a private hire app defending a challenge to its licence to operate in London in the Admin Court and Court of Appeal.
+Recent cases include acting for a private hire app defending a challenge to its licence to operate in London in the Admin Court and Court of Appeal: R. (United Trade Action Group Ltd) v Transopco [2023] 1 WLR 367.

 Specialisms